1 used 1904 ~ 1908

 | Allan Scharff (b.1940) with JG from 1987|

 From childhood, Jensen had aspired to be a sculptor and he now pursued this course of study at the Royal Academy of Fine Arts.
 He graduated in 1892 and began exhibiting his work.
-Although his clay sculptures were well received, making a living as a fine artist proved difficult and he turned his hand to the applied arts.
+Although his clay sculptures were well received, making a living as a fine artist proved difficult and he turned his hand back to the applied arts.
 First as a modeller at the Bing & Grondahl porcelain factory and, beginning in 1898, with a small pottery workshop he founded in partnership with Christian Petersen.
-Again the work was well received, but sales were not strong enough to support Jensen, by this point a widower, and his two small sons.
+Again the work was well received, but sales were not strong enough to support Jensen, by this point a widower raising two small sons.